How-To: Enable Cloud RADIUS with Entra ID Authentication in Fortinet FortiOS

 Wait for the Fortinet device to apply the changes.
 Your Fortinet network should now be configured to use RADIUS authentication with Entra ID via EZRADIUS.

-How to Connect Your Devices to the Fortinet Network
+How to Configure Your Devices to Use Cloud RADIUS with Fortigate